Written by Alison, staff member, Halifax Central Library | Originally posted April 2018. Last updated July 2020.

 Fake news used to be easy to spot.
 Who doesn’t remember those tabloid headlines that screamed “Elvis is Alive” or “I was Bigfoot’s Love Slave!”?

 These days it’s a little trickier to discern fact from fiction.
-It doesn’t help that up to ¾ of us are getting at least some of our news from social media, where fake news runs rampant.
+It doesn’t help that up to ¾ of us are getting at least some of our news from social media, where fake news runs rampant and a single rumour or carefully crafted piece of misinformation can spread like wildfire, unchecked on platforms like Facebook.
 People like sharing stories that make them laugh, make them mad, and confirm their biases.
 Many of us don’t stop to check a story is actually true before sharing it.

 The International Federation of Library Associations and Institutions (IFLA) has developed this great resource to help you spot Fake News.
 We've outlined more details about how to stay savvy, below.
 View the original infographic in more languages here.